BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 ## 7. [A] Install SAP NetWeaver ERS on Node-1

- Install SAP NetWeaver ERS as root on the second node using a physical hostname and the instance number is 10.
+ Install SAP NetWeaver ERS as root on the First node using a physical hostname and the instance number is 10.

  You can use the sapinst parameter SAPINST_REMOTE_ACCESS_USER to allow a non-root user to connect to sapinst.
 You can use parameter SAPINST_USE_HOSTNAME to install SAP, using  virtual hostname.